Consortium Members and Their Roles

 Vilma Luoma-aho, Professor, PhD

 I lead the University of Jyväskylä’s research group in the AIdemoc project, which focuses on the threats posed by artificial intelligence and misinformation.
-I serve as Vice Dean for Education at JSBE, am a member of the National Defence University Advisory Board, and Chair of the Social Sciences Division of MATINE.
+I serve as Dean for Education at JSBE, am a member of the National Defence University Advisory Board, and Chair of the Social Sciences Division of MATINE.
 My research in strategic communication has been published in the field’s leading journals.

 Keywords: Strategic Communication, Misinformation, Information Defense

-Miriam Hautala, (Economics and Business Administration)
+Miriam Hautala,

 In the AIdemoc project, I study vulnerabilities in digital communication, particularly threat scenarios enabled by artificial intelligence.
 My doctoral dissertation explores strategic communication in the context of information influence.
 Before my academic career, I worked in marketing and communications.